• Menu

 Genetics

 Aside from the simple facts of aging, the eye area might look more brownish in tone in some people.
 This is due to individual pigmentation and it could be just related to genetics.
+If that’s the case, go ahead and blame your mom or dad (kidding).
+You’ll need to be particularly vigilant about using a good eye balm and also invest in a good concealer.

 Lack of Sleep

+Lack of sleep is definitely the culprit that can potentially be easily avoided.
 Not getting enough rest shows right away in the eye area, and it can make us look fatigued, dull, and older than we are.
 So, try going to bed earlier and get some sleep.
 The appearance of your eyes will be proof that you did.

 Too Much Sun

-Too much direct sun exposure or excessive work in front of a computer screen can lead to too much squinting and the development of fine lines around the eyes.
+Too much direct sun exposure or excessive work in front of a computer screen can lead to too much squinting and development of fine lines around the eyes.
+Especially now, when many of us are working at home and online, this will become a larger issue.

+In order to prevent the harmful effects of too much sun remember to always wear sunglasses when in direct sun.
 To counter the computer-related damage to the eye area, invest in good blue-light-blocking sunglasses and take frequent breaks from the screen.

 Nutrition

+Foods and drinks that encourage fluid retention can lead to under-eye bags.
 Alcohol, coffee, sugar, flour, fried foods, and salt might keep the circulatory system from flushing out the extra fluid from the eye area.
 Result – puffiness and the dreaded “bags.”

 An easy solution is to drink less caffeinated drinks or swap high-caffeine drinks like coffee for less-caffeinated drinks like green tea.
 With its antioxidant content, the tea is a great choice for general health and beautification.